 Irritable bowel syndrome (IBS) may affect up to 23% of the population worldwide, according to research.
-I was 14 when I diagnosed (something every teenager wishes for!) and spent many years struggling to work out what triggered my symptoms.
+I was 14 when I was diagnosed (something every teenager wishes for!) and spent many years struggling to work out what triggered my symptoms.
 Then the Low-FODMAP Diet came along, and started changing things in a big way.

 So what exactly is it?